Talk to sales Contact Login English

 • Always be honest; it’s better to admit lack of knowledge than to bluff.

-• Prepare questions to ask the interviewer about the role, team, and expectations.
+• Prepare questions to ask a restaurant owner and share them with the interviewer about the role, team, and expectations.

 • Follow up with a thank-you note or email after the interview.